 Entertainment companies frequently hire workers from entertainment unions, including SAG-AFTRA, DGA, WGA, IATSE, and Teamsters.
 Each guild has unique requirements for hiring its members, requiring you to become a signatory long before you can make a hire.
-Once hired, wages must be calculated according to the specific union wage rules., including minimum pay by day and by week, overtime rate, per diems, and pension and health rate.
+Once hired, wages must be calculated according to the specific union wage rules., including minimum pay by day and by week, overtime rate, per diems, mandatory rest periods, and pension and health rate.

 Wrapbook assist with compliance rules, the onboarding of employees and the calculation of wages according to union contracts for you.

 Both employers (production companies) and employees are required to pay taxes to the government.
 Employers pay taxes based on two things: 1) when payroll is processed and 2) gross profits made year to year.

 Employer payroll taxes are the additional amounts that a company needs to withhold from agencies each time they run payroll.

 Each year, employees are required to pay income tax to the government.
 These taxes include social security, medicare, federal income tax, state income tax, and local income taxes.